-11.2 In order to secure your place on one of our courses you are required to pay the registration fee (deposit).
+11.2 In order to secure your place on one of our courses you are required to pay the registration fee (deposit) which as a minimum is 50% of the course cost (unless otherwise stated).
 Where a registration fee is taken at less than the advertised amount we reserve the right to charge the full registration fee should you not be able to attend the course (see The Schedule – Cancellation Provisions below).

 11.3 When you must pay and how you must pay.
 The method of payment is be set out in the Booking Form but the following principles apply::

 11.3.1 For goods, you must pay before we dispatch them.